biocorecrg/RNAseq_course_2019/docs/alnpractical.md

 ```

 It can be seen that only 153,677 Reads 1 (forward) were mapped to known genes; while 24,27,536 Reads 2 (reverse) were mapped to known genes.
-This means that the protocol used for this mRNA-Seq experiment was stranded; when the reverse complement of input mRNA was seqeunced.
+This means that the protocol used for this mRNA-Seq experiment was stranded; and the reverse complement of mRNA was sequenced.

 <br/>

 **EXERCISE**
 * Scroll the file alignments/A549_0_1ReadsPerGene.out.tab further to find genes for which read 1 count was much more than read 2 count.
 Why is it so? (look at the gene in Ensemble)
-* Look up also some gene for which read 1 count was comparable with read 2 count.
+* Look up also a gene for which read 1 count was comparable with read 2 count.
 What can you tell about this gene?

 <br/>

 ## BAM format

-The **BAM** format is a compressed version of the [**SAM**](https://samtools.github.io/hts-specs/SAMv1.pdf) (which is a plain text).
+The **BAM format** is a compressed version of the [**SAM format**](https://samtools.github.io/hts-specs/SAMv1.pdf) (which is a plain text) and cannot thus being seen as a text.
 To explore the BAM file, we have to convert it to the SAM format by using [**samtools**](http://samtools.sourceforge.net/).
 Note that we use the parameter **-h** to show also the header that is hidden by default.

 ```{bash}
 $RUN samtools view -h alignments/A549_0_1Aligned.sortedByCoord.out.bam | head -n 10